 Indonesian Java and Sumatra are the two largest islands that grow tea leaves.
 This island country is in fifth place in the world for tea production quantity.

 Java started to grow it in the early 19th century when they planted the first tea plants from Japan.
 Sumatra started to grow it in the 20th century.
 Teas from Sumatra give a strong flavor similar to Assam tea and tea from Java is more like Ceylon tea.

 Russia grows its tea on plantations in subtropical parts of the Caucasus (Georgia).
 They drink almost all produced tea.

 Argentina is one of the newbies in producing tea.
-Their tea production began soon in the 20th century but it has increased significantly after the 1954.
+Their tea production began soon in the 20th century but it has increased significantly after 1954.

 Brazil began to grow tea already in 1810 but production didn’t fulfill major expectations.
 Brazilians are more known for growing and drinking coffee which they produce with less effort.
-Their tea production isn’t large and doesn’t have a significant role in the world production of tea.
+Their production isn’t large and doesn’t have a significant role in the world production of tea.

 Englishmen brought tea bushes to Kenya that was an English colony.
-After the Second World War they arranged a number of large plantations around Lake Victoria which are still owned by Englishmen.
+After the Second World War, they arranged a number of large plantations around Lake Victoria which are still owned by Englishmen.

 They produce mostly crushed tea that prevails in England.
 Superior varieties of tea from Kenyan highlands may always compare to the quality teas from Sri Lanka or Java.

 Taiwan produces their tea in a Chinese way.
 They export mainly semi-fermented green tea and oolong tea.

 Chinese tea guide